kenresoft/kenresoft.github.io/README.md

 ## Description

-[Your Website Name] is a professional portfolio showcasing my expertise in mobile and web development, as well as my contributions to the tech community.
+It is a professional portfolio showcasing my expertise in mobile and web development, as well as my contributions to the tech community.
 It features a collection of projects, articles, and resources that highlight my skills and accomplishments.

 ## About Me